The OAKLAND FENCE PROJECT

 If taken to scale, could 20 million women upend a continent?
 Disruption is a documentary film by Pamela Yates and Paco de Onis.
 A band of Latin American activist economists sets out to change their continent, teaming up with impoverished women to challenge accepted notions on how to eradicate poverty.
 Through radical financial inclusion and controversial cash transfer programs along with peer-to-peer financial literacy training, the women become empowered economic and political engines of their communities.
 New Arts Axis is working with the Skylight team to develop an innovative and collaborative outreach model that reframes how the world views poor and illiterate women, and supports the network of visionary global organizations serving them with responsive and relevant content, data visualizations and infographics and multilingual, interactive storytelling for screen and digital devices to engage on-the-ground communities in the effort to eradicate poverty and facailitate financial inclusion for all.

-THE MESSAGE: the (r)evolutionary power of climate change The Message is a multi-platform project that includes a feature-length documentary, non-fiction book, and a global engagement strategy.
+THIS CHANGES EVERYTHING is a multi-platform project that includes a feature-length documentary, non-fiction book, and a global engagement strategy.
 The film, produced by Joslyn Barnes and directed by Avi Lewis, is based on the book by Naomi Klein — and will feature powerful narratives from the front lines of the climate crisis and the communities that are creating inspiring, living alternatives.
-As Consulting Producer, Wendy Levy is collaborating with the team lead by Katie McKenna of Working Knowledge and Joslyn Barnes of Louverture Films to strategize and develop an effective and participatory outreach plan that disrupts the complacency around climate change and incentivizes new partners and funders to re-activate their networks around one of the most urgent issues we collectively face.
+As Consulting Producer, Wendy Levy collaborated with the team lead by Katie McKenna of Working Knowledge, Michael Premo, and Joslyn Barnes of Louverture Films to strategize and develop an effective and participatory outreach plan that disrupts the complacency around climate change and incentivizes new partners and funders to re-activate their networks around one of the most urgent issues we collectively face.

 Revolutionary Optimists and Map Your World breaks very new ground in the space of film + interactive.
 Revolutionary Optimists is a true story that must be told on film, of extraordinary young people in the slums of India raising their voices and cell phones to do amazing things – like eradicate polio and create a resilient, creative, inter-dependent community where they live.
 But the film is not a story randomly taken from them and told to audiences — it is a story they have given fully to the world, side-by-side with the nonprofit leaders, Google data experts, mobile developers and filmmakers who have stood by them for years, watching, recording, listening and building.
 As the documentary Revolutionary Optimists opens at festivals, the website and mobile data storytelling platform Map Your World is also coming to life.
 The platform a rich community-driven interface that empowers global youth to map, track, change and share their lives.
 Leveraging the capacity of open-source mobile data collection via formhub.org, the power of the open web, the creative instincts of verynice.co, the alliance of partners and stakeholders like Sundance, Bill and Melinda Gates Foundation, Google and Modi Labs, the filmmakers have not just leveraged social media to spread the message of their work, they have created new story-driven technology to make change happen.
 New Arts Axis is leading interactive strategy and creative development of the Map Your World project, consulting with the film team on exhibition opportunities, and working to deepen partnerships for global implementation and sustainability.